happycube/cxadc-linux3/README.md

 `sudo ffplay -hide_banner -async 1 -f rawvideo -pixel_format gray8 -video_size 2291x625 -i /dev/cxadc0 -vf scale=1135x625,eq=gamma=0.5:contrast=1.5`

 NTSC:
-`ffplay -hide_banner -async 1 -f rawvideo -pix_fmt gray8 -video_size 2275x525 -i /dev/cxadc0 -vf scale=910x525,eq=gamma=0.5:contrast=1.5`
+`sudo ffplay -hide_banner -async 1 -f rawvideo -pix_fmt gray8 -video_size 2275x525 -i /dev/cxadc0 -vf scale=910x525,eq=gamma=0.5:contrast=1.5`

 ### `audsel` (0 to 3, default none)

 Some TV cards (e.g. the PixelView PlayTV Pro Ultra) have an external multiplexer attached to the CX2388x's GPIO pins to select an audio channel.
-If your card has one, you can select an input using this parameter.
+If your card has one, you can select the input using this parameter.

 On the PlayTV Pro Ultra: